scalableminds/webknossos/docs/faq.md

 ## Newly Registered Users Don't Show Up

-Please go to the users list screen in the admin section.
+Please go to the User list screen in the admin section.
-Deactivate the `Show Active Users Only` option above the users table.
+Deactivate the `Show Active Users Only` option above the User table.

 ## How Can I Use My Dataset With webKnossos